-Province or territory Data limitation Manitoba From 2011 to 2018, Gender and Year of Birth were not directly provided to CIHI by the College of Occupational Therapists of Manitoba.
-For reporting, CIHI uses aggregated age and gender information provided by Manitoba Health, Seniors and Active Living.
-In 2015 and 2019, age and gender information was not available.
-As such, Flow by Age Group, Sex, Average Age and Age Group are not reported.
-Alberta Due to a technical issue with registration identifiers, the flow of OTs in Alberta between 2019 and 2020 is not reported.
-Yukon In 2012, inflow and outflow by age group were not reported due to a high proportion of missing values.
-In 2016, inflow by age group was not reported due to a high proportion of missing values.
-Northwest Territories In 2013, inflow by age group was not reported due to a high proportion of missing values.
-Nunavut In 2013, Age Group was not reported due to a high proportion of missing values.
+Province or territory Data limitation Manitoba Gender and Year of Birth were not directly provided to CIHI by the College of Occupational Therapists of Manitoba.
+For reporting, CIHI uses aggregated age and gender information provided by Manitoba Health.
+In 2015, Age Group and Flow by Age Group were not available, and in 2019, Age Group, Flow by Age Group, Sex, and Average Age were not available.
+Yukon In 2016, inflow by age group was not reported due to a high proportion of missing values.